All the night in woe

 Nor the lion's growl.

-We are busy working to bring William Blake's "The Little Girl Found" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring William Blake's "The Little Girl Found" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Little Girl Found" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.